 Carolina Beach State Park hosts many events throughout the year.
+It‘s an especially popular and fun place to spend Labor Day and 4th of July.
 If you live in the area, check your local guides to see what is going on.
 These include everything from annual marathons to local arts festivals and more.
 Some of these vary by year, while others are recurring events that draw locals and tourists alike.

 The events span from the state park itself to the nearby towns.
 They include everything from street festivals to concerts, sports events, and family-friendly activities.
 No matter when you are in the area, it is worth seeing what events are happening during your stay.

 What Is Great About Carolina Beach State Park

 There are countless reasons why Carolina Beach State Park continues to draw thousands of visitors every year.
 Even those that don’t partake in guided or scheduled activities love to visit.
 Here are some of the things that make Carolina Beach State Park so popular, even beyond fun beach activities or planned events.

 The park has a varied and fascinating local ecology.
 This means that visitors have the chance to see some fascinating local plant and animal life.
 Pleasant Island is a popular spot for birdwatching, serving as a migration point for many rare bird species.
 Additionally, the wetlands are home to several distinct species of frogs and other amphibians and reptiles.
 Visitors might also spot otters, foxes, deer, and more.